Report, understand and prioritize unmet needs

-When a need that is not currently satisfied by the software is reported by a user, either the user or the local instance support team / product owner will record that need into the "software improvement" category on Discourse, "Wishlist (needs curation)" sub-category.
-A template is displayed to guide you in how to report the need.
+When a need that is currently not satisfied by the software is reported by a user, the user can submit a new item in our wishlist repository.
+When clicking on "New Issue" a template is provided to guide on how to report the need.

-Most of the time, the reporter of the need will not have all info when they start the discussion about this new need.
-So until the need is clear enough, it remains in "wishlist category".
-When discussions move on, the curators of the discussion will update the main post to always keep the up-to-date the specification of the need.
-Some candidates might appear and one option might be quickly chosen in the discuss.
-When the curators think the need have been clearly understood and well reported, they can change the category to "voting candidates".
+Most of the time, the reporter of the need will not have all info when they start the discussion about their request.
+When discussions move on, the curators of the discussion will update the main post to always keep the specification of the need up-to-date.
+Some solution candidates might come up and one option might be quickly chosen in the discussion.

-WARNINGS: Users will tend to express their needs as solutions or features ("I would like a new button here that will let me do this thing...") and won't explain clearly the need behind it ("I'm having trouble finding this thing and it's one of the most frequent things I do").
-It is the responsability of the local instance PO to understand the underlying need, and express that need in a structured way, before starting to brainstorm potential solutions.
+WARNINGS: Users often tend to express their needs as solutions or features ("I would like a new button here that will let me do this thing...") and won't explain clearly the need behind it ("I'm having trouble finding this thing and it's one of the most frequent things I do").
+It is the responsibility of the local instance product owner to understand the underlying need, and express that need in a structured way, before starting to brainstorm on potential solutions.

 Some users sometimes express their need as an "emergency need".
 We invite instance managers to question why it is an emergency.
 In OFN we consider as emergencies only bug severity 1 and 2 that really prevent users to use the platform.
-For a new need not yet satisfied, if you consider it is an emergency, you can always join the next delivery pipe standup meeting.
+If you consider an unsatisfied need (i.e. a feature request) an emergency, you can create a topic on our community forum to discuss it.